-This function allows you to perform short and long test of hard drive.

-You will be informed about progress of test.

-After finish of test please click on "results" button to view test log.
+This function allows you to perform short and long tests of the hard drive.
+You will be informed about progress of the test.
+After the test finishes please click on "results" button to view test log.

 Performing a test is not recommended during normal (daily) usage of that hard drive.